The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

 If you want to track how effective your bio link is at driving traffic relative to other Instagram sources, you can use a URL shortener like Bitly, along with UTM tracking, to measure click-throughs.

 Whatever you choose, keep your goals in mind and how you’ll achieve them in your business profile and content.
 You can change your bio link as often as you want and increase its effectiveness by letting users know in individual posts and stories to check out your bio link for more info.

 5. Adding “Action Buttons” to help users reach you

 Speaking from experience, it’s extremely common for users to contact you after they come across your brand on Instagram.

-Sometimes they’ll send you a direct message on Instagram, but if that’s their only option it can quickly become hard to manage.
+Sometimes they’ll send you a direct message, but if that’s their only option it can quickly become hard to manage.
 That’s why it’s important to direct customers to your preferred channels, whether it’s a phone number, email, or even directions to your store if you have a physical location.

-Filling out your contact information on Instagram shifts most of this responsibility from your written bio to the appropriate “Action Buttons” that are easy to find when customers visit your profile.
+Filling out your contact information on Instagram shifts most of this responsibility from your written bio to the appropriate “action buttons” that customers can easily find when they visit your profile.

-From here, you can enter contact information or channels that makes it easy for customers to reach you:
+From here, you can enter contact information or channels that make it easy for customers to reach you, such as:

-- Phone number, which you can set for users to either call or text you
+- phone number, which you can set for users to either call or text

-- Address, which will be converted into “Directions,” allowing users to pull up your business on a map and see where it is in relation to their current location
+- physical address, which will be converted into directions, allowing users to pull up your business on a map and see where it is in relation to their current location

 People will use the contact information you provide, so only enter information for customer service channels you actually support.
 If you don’t have a phone line dedicated for customer support, don’t add in your personal phone number just because you want to have something there.